Mister Rogers' Neighborhood season 6

 The following is a list of episodes from the sixth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1973.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Is Santa Claus Real?)

 Rogers gives a Santa Claus costume to Chef Brockett.
 Both Betty Aberlin and François Clemmons talk of how as children, they used to be afraid of Santa Claus.
 Santa Claus, himself, also comes to the neighborhood.